White-Whale-Defi-Platform/white-whale-docs/bug-bounty-program.md

 Based on the bug severity and complexity, White Whale will, at its sole discretion, grant the following rewards:
 - B-0: up to $5000
 - B-1: up to $2000
+A comprehensive and meaningful submission may positively impact the reward size and reduce the processing time.
+Code examples that describe the exploit or even the appropriate fix are especially welcome.

 ## Disclosure and Reporting
 Bugs should be reported directly via email at info@whitewhale.money.
 All bounty hunters must abide by the following rules when reporting bugs to be eligible for rewards: